 There are currently “right-to-work” laws on the books in 28 states and Guam.
 These laws have significantly reduced union membership, which has heavily contributed to the increase in inequality we’ve seen over the same timespan.

-What Is the “Free Speech” Clause?
+What is the “Free Speech” clause in Taft-Hartley?